How to Start Flipping Furniture With No Money

 How to turn that first $50 into $500.

-After you have $50, there are a couple options on how to grow your upcycling business.
+After you have $50, there are a few options on how to grow your upcycling business to make even more money faster.

-Buy supplies.
 You’ll need some basic supplies if you want to clean and do small repairs.
 You’ll need more supplies if you want to sand, paint, or stain anything.
 But if you keep picking up items for free, then you can pick up a wider variety of items.
 At first, we suggest just selling items out of your house or from friends and family.
-Choose items that are ready to go and need no clean up or repair beyond a wipe down with a paper towel.
-But, once you have a little cash, you can buy some oops paint (customer rejects at your local hardware store) and a decent brush.
+Choose items that are ready to go and need no repair or clean up beyond a simple wipe down.
+Once you have a little cash, you can buy some oops paint (customer rejects at your hardware store) and a decent brush.
 Then you can paint your next curbside find, and flip them for a bit more.

-Buy items to flip.
-We had some paint and brushes and basic cleaning supplies already lying around, so we were able to choose this option next instead.
+We had some paint and brushes and basic cleaning supplies already lying around.
+So we were able to skip additional spending there.
 If you have basic painting and cleaning supplies, your next step is thrifting!
 Start with garage sales and thrift stores and began to buy inexpensive items, that make sense for your market.
 Where to start?

 Pairs are perfect.
-You will probably find that pairs of end tables and night stands are a safe bet (usually $10 to $15 at our local thrift stores).
-Why those?
+You will probably find that pairs of end tables and night stands are great furniture to flip.
+(They are usually $10 to $15 at our local thrift stores.)
+Why?
 End tables and nightstands are super versatile (an end table can be used as a nightstand and vice versa).
 They can fit in small and large spaces.
 Plus, people often just need an extra, inexpensive table for a playroom, a bedroom, or a workspace.

 Set a target profit goal.